 How to manage staff working remotely?

-Here we have prepared a list of ideas to successfully managing remote workers.
+Here we have prepared guidelines for managing remote workers.
 Have a look

 - To manage staff you need to hire the right candidate.